Skip to main content

 note

-To avoid overlap between the avatar and the messages of the chat, remember to use streamUiMessageStartMargin and streamUiMessageEndMargin to create space for the avatar of the messages.
+To avoid overlap between the avatar and the message bubble, remember to use streamUiMessageStartMargin and streamUiMessageEndMargin to create space for the message avatar.

-If you set a predicate that shows avatars for your own messages as well, use this value:
+If you set a predicate that shows avatars for your own messages as well, use the following value:

-If your predicate doesn't show avatars for your own messages (this is the default behavior), remove the end margin:
+If your predicate doesn't show avatars for your own messages (the default behavior), remove the end margin:

 streamUiMessageEndMargin="0dp"